dahak-metagenomics/dahak-taco/docs/SetupAWS.md

     from the dahak-yeti repository.

-We will cover AWS in this document, although dahak-taco can be used with various HPC and cloud platforms.
+We will cover AWS in this document, although taco can be used with various HPC and cloud platforms.

 ## Console

 Log into the AWS console and select EC2.
 Select a region (`us-west-2` Oregon is good for spot instances).

 ### Create Instance